vercel/commerce/site/comments.md

 _____

-We could bring up an optional Cypress Dashboard topic here.
-Not only that would be good for knowledge, but also promote Cypress some.
-But maybe it could be better to cause an intentional CI failure, then bring it up when there is a need.
-Something to consider.
-The distinction that needs to be made is `CYPRESS_RECORD_KEY` is not really needed in the local `.env` file, but it is still needed in Github secrets and the yml file.

-____________

 When did we create a `header.spec.js` file?
 It is possible that one might miss this.
 Perhaps at the end of Part 3 we give a tree structure and the final, ready-to-copy code for the spec files.

 ```bash